lamisgosu11/Imdb-Movie-Reviews-Sentiment-Analysis/README.md

 A step by step guide that will tell you how to get the development environment up and running.

 ```
-$ Download the dataset at here: https://shorturl.at/aiqxS
+$ You can get the dataset here: https://shorturl.at/aiqxS
-$ Install Python.
+$ Set up Python and the Jupiter notebook.
-$ Install libraries I imported.
+$ Install the libraries that I imported.
 ```

 ## Usage